 Not all stains are alike and some stains are easier to use and more accurate than others.
 For example, there are stains which are used on the protein gel, which sounds straight-forward but can impact the efficiency of transfer to the membrane and, thus, quantitation and reproducibility.
 Other stains are used after transfer so will (obviously) have no impact on transfer efficiency for better accuracy and reproducibility.
 But if your visualization instrument is limited to two channels for detection, you will need to strip and re-probe the blot to evaluate multiple proteins, which does reduce accuracy and reproducibility.

 Total protein normalization workflow using AzureRed Total Protein Stain

-At Azure™ Biosystems, we are dedicated to developing products that have a large positive impact on a scientist’s work while having a minimal impact on a scientist’s workflow.
-Our AzureRed Total Protein Stain is one example.
-With minimal disruption to a typical western blot workflow—there’s an additional wash/incubation step before membrane blocking—you can easily stain for (and normalize to) total protein.
+We are dedicated to developing products that have a large positive impact on a scientist’s work while having a minimal impact on a scientist’s workflow.
+AzureRed Total Protein Stain is just one example.
+With minimal disruption to the typical Western blot workflow—there’s an additional wash/incubation step before membrane blocking—you can easily stain for (and normalize to) total protein.
 Using AzureRed is simple, consistent, accurate, and flexible.
 More benefits to using it are listed in Table 1.

 |Simple to use||Reversible and compatible with downstream antibody-based detection|

 |Consistent||Delivers a signal that’s reproducible and unaffected by tissue-type and experimental conditions.
 It is designed to preserve a consistent pH level, aiding the elution of proteins from the gel, as well as their binding to the membrane|